VITianYash42/VITianYash42/README.md

 <h1 align="center">Hi there, I'm Yash 👋</h1>
 <h3 align="center">A passionate student developer exploring the world of code.</h3>

-👨‍💻 About Me :
+👨‍💻 About Me
-I'm a Computer Science student on a mission to build cool things and solve problems.
+I'm a second-year Computer Science student on a mission to build cool things and solve problems.
 I got into coding because I love the challenge of turning an idea into something real.
 Right now, I'm focused on strengthening my foundational skills and diving into web development.

-🎓 Currently studying Computer Science in 2nd year at Vellore Institute of Technology, Bhopal.
+🎓 Currently studying Computer Science at Vellore Institute Of Technology, Bhopal.

 🌱 I’m currently learning everything I can about Data Structures & Algorithms and Web Development.

 🤔 I’m looking for help with understanding complex algorithms and best practices for building scalable applications.

-💬 Ask me about C++, Python, HTML, CSS or anything related to my learning journey!
+💬 Ask me about C++, Python, or anything related to my learning journey!

-📫 How to reach me: yashjee979@gmail.com
+📫 How to reach me: [your.email@example.com]

-😄 Pronouns: He/Him
+😄 Pronouns: [He/Him, She/Her, etc.]

 🚀 What I'm Currently Learning
 I believe in building a strong foundation.
 Here's what's on my learning radar right now: